Chapter 1 : Chapter 1

 "Thanks, Ronnie," he said, relieved.

 Merlin love Peter.
 He was just as good-looking as the other three, but more in an adorable, lovable little-brother type way.
-If that made any sense.
 There were plenty of girls who fancied him, but getting Peter to talk to any girl besides me was like pulling teeth.

 This question, believe it or not, opened every summer sleepover.
 James sat up, rubbing his chin in a thoughtful manner, and considered all of us.
 Sirius plopped himself down where James' feet had been.
 Remus made himself at home on the camp bed, and Peter sat on his trunk.